 While trucks and equipment on gravel roads are larger, cars have become smaller.
 It is important to be aware of this in maintenance operations.
-For example, when harvest begins, maintenance crews will often have to maintain gravel roads more frequently because of increased rutting and distress from roads while doing maintenance.
+For example, when harvest begins, maintenance crews will often have to maintain gravel roads more frequently because of increased rutting and distress from as to control traffic on these gravel roads while doing maintenance.